-Actively pursuing recovery has to be done whether you are in a high level Special Ops training program or just trying to get through a stressful day at the office or home.
+Actively pursuing recovery has to be done whether you are in a high-level Special Ops training program or just trying to get through a stressful day at the office or home.
 Here is an email question that shows how easy it is to burn the candle at both ends.
-The problem is if this stressful life continues for too long, you can suffer some long term side effects of chronic stress which makes life very unpleasant for you and the people close to you.
+The problem is if this stressful life continues for too long, you can suffer some long-term side effects of chronic stress, which makes life very unpleasant for you and the people close to you.

-These elements of better performance are: Nutrition, Hydration, Sleep, Logical Progressions of Exercise, and Moments of Peace and De-Stressing.
-If any one of these is not in proper alignment, you could fail to achieve your personal and fitness goals due to lack of energy, injury, sickness, or emotional distress.
+These elements of better performance are nutrition, hydration, sleep, logical progressions of exercise, and moments of peace and de-stressing.
+If any one of these is not in proper alignment, you could fail to achieve your personal and fitness goals due to lack of energy, injury, sickness or emotional distress.
 All will keep you out of the game.

-When in doubt DRINK water all the time.
-When sweating profusely OR in very arid environments drink even more water BUT also make sure you get electrolytes (salts like sodium, potassium, magnesium, calcium) as well.
-You will notice sweat in humid environments but in dry climates sweat will evaporate off your skin as soon as you sweat it.
-The only thing you will see are the salt stains on your shirt but you will experience chapped lips and dry mouth quickly so that should trigger you to drink MORE.
+When in doubt, drink water all the time.
+When sweating profusely or in very arid environments, drink even more water, but also make sure you get electrolytes (salts like sodium, potassium, magnesium and calcium) as well.
+You will notice sweat in humid environments, but in dry climates, sweat will evaporate off your skin immediately.
+The only thing you will see are the salt stains on your shirt, but you will experience chapped lips and dry mouth quickly so that should trigger you to drink more.

-Take big, deep, cleansing breaths — usually 5 second INHALES and 10 second EXHALES will do the trick if done for as little as five minutes.
-Turn off all gadgets, sounds, lights, and sit / lie quietly in the dark for a few minutes.
+Take big, deep, cleansing breaths.
+Five-second inhales and 10-second exhales usually will do the trick if done for as little as five minutes.
+Turn off all gadgets, sounds and lights, and sit or lie quietly in the dark for a few minutes.
 Even turn off the to-do list that pops up in your head automatically when you are doing nothing.
-This takes as little as 5 minutes as well.
+This takes as little as five minutes as well.